blackulous/blackulous/README.md

 ### Statistics Graduate • Trade Analytics • Data Visualization

-👩🏽‍🎓 Statistics graduate with a minor in Mathematics from Rutgers University–New Brunswick.

-🌎 Currently working in Customs Brokerage at Expeditors, supporting import operations, customs compliance, and process improvement for high-volume international shipments.

-📊 Passionate about transforming complex trade and logistics data into intuitive dashboards, interactive visualizations, and clear business insights.

-💻 Currently learning front-end development (HTML, CSS, JavaScript, and D3.js) to build custom data visualization experiences for the web.
+I'm a Statistics graduate with a minor in Mathematics from Rutgers University–New Brunswick.
+My passion lies in the intersection of data and design.
+Transforming complex trade and logistics data into intuitive dashboards, interactive visualizations, and clear business insights.
+I am currently learning front-end development (HTML,CSS, Javascript, and D3.js) to create more personalized web based data visuals.
+I currently work as a customs brokerage agent at Expeditors supporting import operations, customs compliance, and process improvement for high-volume international shipments.

 My Interest Areas Include:
 - International Trade & Customs